Pydare/Backend-System-for-a-Car-Website/README.md

 # Vehicles API Project

 Project repository for JavaND Project 2, where students implement a Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services.
+In this project, a REST-based Vehicles API communicates with a location and pricing service using Spring Boot, along with converting the existing Pricing Service API to a microservice registered on a Eureka server.

 ## Instructions